SideswipeeZ/dcc-render-status/README.md

 Now available on the Samsung Galaxy Store ***(Search: DCC Render Status)***

+*** !!! ***
+## [Update 1.1.0: New Features]
+## Galaxy Watch Application Updates.
+- Now Supports Images sent to device from the Server file.
+(You must Update the App on your Smart Watch and Use the Updated Server).
+- Updated Settings Menu UI and Now allows you change IP and PORT seperately.
+(Note: You will have to enter IP:PORT again when updated.)
+## Server Updates
+- Now Uses PIL to process image to be sent to the device.
+- Uses another handler to send image.
+NOTE YOU CAN STILL USE THE OLD VERSION OF THE APP WITH THE NEW SERVER.

+*** !!! ***

 DCC Render Status is a concept application that allows you to recieve the status of a local render from a machine that has access to the local files directly to your wrist device.
 Current features include:

   - On-Demand update from Machine